Does it look like there is no end to your challenges in CRM implementation?

 CRM Challenge #1: Convincing Your People to Change

-Perhaps you think the toughest challenges of CRM implementation will be technology-related.
+Perhaps you think the toughest CRM adoption challenge will be technology-related.
 If so, you’d be wrong.

 The technology can be intimidating, but out of all the CRM problems you’ll face, the one that will give the most trouble will be your people.